THE INTERNATIONAL COIN DESIGN COMPETITION 2023 ENTRY INFORMATION

 - The copyright to the prizewinning works shall belong to the Japan Mint.

-- Production and sales of medals
+- Production and sales of medals (including our sales promotion activities)

 - Posting on the Japan Mint Web site and in brochures about the ICDC